What is Android Enterprise? Everything you need to know

 Along with these, the admin can also enforce other restrictions to secure managed apps by preventing managed app data from syncing with iCloud, preventing screen capture and so on.

-Apple’s containerization is quite different from Google’s Android for Work approach.
-The most important thing is that in Android for Work, work profile is visibly demarcated from the personal one whereas in iOS managed and unmanaged domains are not clearly distinguished. iOS business container runs in the background.
+Apple’s containerization is quite different from Google’s Android Enterprise approach.
+The most important thing is that in Android Enterprise, the work profile is visibly demarcated from the personal one whereas in iOS managed and unmanaged domains are not clearly distinguished. iOS business container runs in the background.
 This seamlessly enables admins to efficiently manage corporate data without the user even being aware of it.

 The result of containerization is greater data security and control.
 Whether the platform is Android or iOS, admin can have explicit control over the work container and make sure that the corporate data is always safe and secured.
 Thus, containerization can be the perfect key for BYOD management.